How to Service a Petrol Lawn Mower (4-Stroke)

 Pop the cover.
 Two filter types:

-- Paper element: Bin it, fit new.
+- Paper element: bin it, fit new.
 Don’t try to clean a paper filter — it pretends to be cleaner but the fibres are wrecked.

-- Foam element (older Victas): Wash in warm soapy water, squeeze dry, soak in a tablespoon of fresh oil, squeeze out excess, refit.
+- Foam element (older Victas): wash in warm soapy water, squeeze dry, soak in a tablespoon of fresh oil, squeeze out excess, refit.

 Step 6: Drain old fuel if it’s been sitting

-Step 7: Inspect (and sharpen) the blade
+Step 7: Inspect and sharpen the blade

 Step 8: Clean the deck underside